La Jolla Art Association History

 In February, 2002, Dottie Stanley, President of the La Jolla Art Association, approached the Athenaeum about the impending end of the lease.
 According to the Athenaeum's plans, they needed the space and were not legally obligated to renew the lease.
-They informed the La Jolla Art Association that it will have to relocate when the lease expires.
+They informed the La Jolla Art Association that it would have to relocate when the lease expired.

-The La Jolla Shores gallery closed January, 2019.
-The Board of Directors voted to merge with the Allied Artists Association of San Diego.
-The new organization is called La Jolla Art Association and the new home is in the La Jolla Community Center.
+The La Jolla Shores gallery closed in January, 2019, after 10 very successful years.
+The Board of Directors voted to combine forces with the Allied Artists Association of San Diego and the new organization continues as La Jolla Art Association.
+Our new home is in the lovely La Jolla Community Center.

 Co-founder Charles Arthur Fries